Editor's note: the blog post was originally written in June 2016 and has been updated for clarity and with the latest information.

 Did you know that the average British person will move a whopping eight times in their lifetime?
-Wow!
-We all know how expensive moving house can be and during this stressful time it can be so easy to lose track of expenses.

-Let us help you keep moving costs to a minimum with these top money saving tips.
+Let us help you keep moving costs to a minimum with these top money-saving tips.
 You could save hundreds!

 Move on a weekday

-Change addresses online
+Change your address online

 Give away or pick up unused furniture

-Ask for help
+Ask around for help

 Pick up free moving boxes